christianmarth/MakesBridge-Wordpress-GravityForms-Plugin/readme.md

 MakesBridge BridgeMail System Plugin is a marketing automation plugin to wordpress which integrates makesbridge to wordpress

-=== MakesBridge BridgeMail System Wordpress Plugin ===
-Contributors: cloudgroup
-Tags: email, marketing
-Requires at least: 2.0.2
-Tested up to: 3.2
-Stable tag: 4.3

-MakesBridge BridgeMail System Plugin is a marketing automation plugin to wordpress which integrates makesbridge to wordpress

-== Description ==

-== Installation ==
+#Installation

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

-== Changelog ==
+#Changelog

 = 1.03.6 =